Transition metal oxo complex: Oxygen-evolving complex

 The active site for the oxygen-evolving complex (OEC) of photosystem II (PSII) is a Mn_{4}O_{5}Ca centre with several bridging oxo ligands that participate in the oxidation of water to molecular oxygen.
 The OEC is proposed to utilize a terminal oxo intermediate as a part of the water oxidation reaction.
 This complex is responsible for the production of nearly all of earth's molecular oxygen.
 This key link in the oxygen cycle is necessary for much of the biodiversity present on earth.

-X-ray Crystal structure of the Mn_{4}O_{5}Ca core of the oxygen evolving complex of Photosystem II at a resolution of 1.9 Å.
+X-ray crystal structure of the Mn_{4}O_{5}Ca core of the oxygen evolving complex of photosystem II at a resolution of 1.9 Å.

 The "oxo wall"

 Qualitative molecular orbital diagram of a d^{0} metal-oxo fragment (empty metal d orbitals in an octahedral field on left, full oxygen p orbitals on right).
-Here it can be seen that d^{1-2} electrons fill a nonbonding orbital and electrons d^{3-6} fill anti-bonding orbitals, which destabilize the complex.
+Here it can be seen that d^{1} and d^{2} electrons fill a nonbonding orbital and electrons d^{3} to d^{6} fill anti-bonding orbitals, which destabilize the complex.

 The term "oxo wall" is a theory used to describe the fact that no terminal oxo complexes are known for metal centers with octahedral symmetry and d-electron counts beyond 5.

-Oxo compounds for the vanadium through iron triads (Groups 3-8) are well known, whereas terminal oxo compounds for metals in the cobalt through zinc triads (Groups 9-12) are rare and invariably feature metals with coordination numbers lower than 6.
+Oxo compounds for the vanadium through iron triads (groups 3 to 8) are well known, whereas terminal oxo compounds for metals in the cobalt through zinc triads (groups 9 to 12) are rare and invariably feature metals with coordination numbers lower than 6.
 This trend holds for other metal-ligand multiple bonds.
 Claimed exceptions to this rule have been retracted.

 The iridium oxo complex Ir(O)(mesityl)_{3} may appear to be an exception to the oxo-wall rule, but it is not because the complex is non-octahedral.
 The trigonal symmetry reorders the metal d-orbitals below the degenerate MO π* pair.
 In three-fold symmetric complexes, multiple MO bonding is allowed for as many as 7 d-electrons.

-Terminal oxo ligands are also rather rare for the titanium triad, especially zirconium and hafnium and are unknown for group 3 metals (scandium, yttrium, and lanthanum).
+Terminal oxo ligands are also rather rare for the titanium triad, especially zirconium and hafnium, and are unknown for group 3 metals (scandium, yttrium, and lanthanum).